skymethod/spc/README.md

 ## Standard responses

-At a high-level, every spc API response is standard UTF-8 encoded JSON, consisting of the a metrics result (or error) for every podcast specified in the query.
+At a high-level, every spc API response is a standard UTF-8 encoded JSON object, consisting of the a metrics result (or error) for every podcast specified in the query.
 The standard podcast consumption metrics are defined as:

 - Show-level follower[^1] count: "how many people are following this show" ie Apple Podcast followers, Overcast subscribers, etc